Eight new scores available for sale

 Last year the Aspen Music Festival commissioned me to compose something a little… unusual: a piece for 8 pianos and 32 hands (yes, that’s 16 pianists in total).

 I initially balked at the idea.
-Having composed several works for five pianos, I was already well aware of the inherent difficulties.
-The piano’s sharp, percussive attack leaves little room for error in synchronization.
+Having composed several works for multiple pianos, I was already well aware of the inherent difficulties.
+A piano’s sharp, percussive attack leaves little room for error in synchronization.
 Achieving precision with two pianists can be difficult enough; sixteen pianists seemed destined for chaos.
 Moreover, contrary to intuition, when multiple pianos strike the same note simultaneously, the sound doesn’t increase in volume; the sound waves seem to clash in mid-air, canceling each other out in some sonic tug-of-war.
-Then there were the duet logistics.
-Writing for two pianists on one piano can be a puzzle of awkward hand collisions, yet one wouldn’t want to constantly spread the four hands over the full range of the piano — that steamroller of sound can be grating for the listener!
+Then there were the duet logistics: writing for two pianists at one piano can be a puzzle of awkward hand collisions, yet the solution can’t always be to spread out the four hands over the full range of the piano—the result would be a grating steamroller of sound.
 Writing for 16 pianists across 8 pianos exponentially compounded these concerns.

-Turns out those challenges were just the beginning.
 I spent five months working on the score, day and night, even asking for a one-month extension.
-The process was more demanding than I could have anticipated, yet also more creatively fulfilling than I had imagined.
+The process was more demanding yet more creatively fulfilling than I anticipated.

-Titled Star & Stripes: Fireworks for 8 Pianos, 32 Hands, the 10-minute work draws inspiration from John Philip Sousa’s “The Stars & Stripes Forever March.”
+Titled Star & Stripes: Fireworks for 8 Pianos, 32 Hands, the 10-minute work is based on John Philip Sousa’s “The Stars & Stripes Forever March.”
 Conceived on a grand scale, much of the piece features unique effects made possible by the mass of pianos.
-The 16 parts weave together through overlapping layers of tremolos, scales, and arpeggios that blend into sonic impressions of clouds, fireworks, and rainbows—almost like painting with sound.
+The 16 parts weave together overlapping layers of tremolos, scales, and arpeggios that blend into sonic impressions of clouds, fireworks, and rainbows—like painting with sound.

-Several of my pianistic idols and mentors participated in the world premiere at the Aspen Music Festival Klein Music Tent, including Veda Kaplinsky, Hung-Kuan Chen, Arie Vardi, and Anton Nel.
-(It was an auspicious yet nerve-wracking conducting debut!)
+I conducted several of my pianistic idols and mentors in the world premiere (and my conducting debut) at the Aspen Music Festival, including Veda Kaplinsky, Hung-Kuan Chen, Arie Vardi, and Anton Nel.

-The score will soon be available for sale here on gregandersonpiano.com, but for now, enjoy a sneak peek with these brief teasers from our dress rehearsal over on my Instagram account.
+The score is available here, and enjoy excerpts from our dress rehearsal over on my Instagram account.